Illuminating Photosynthesis in the Arabian Sea

-In modeling Arabian Sea light dynamics, Arnone used Coastal Zone Color Scanner (CZCS) data from the Goddard Space Flight Center DAAC to map the average distribution of aerosol around the globe and Total Ozone Mapping Spectrometer (TOMS) data from the DAAC to map average global ozone levels.
+In modeling Arabian Sea light dynamics, Arnone used Coastal Zone Color Scanner (CZCS) data from NASA's Goddard Earth Sciences Data and Information Service Center (GES DISC) to map the average distribution of aerosol around the globe and Total Ozone Mapping Spectrometer (TOMS) data from the DAAC to map average global ozone levels.
 Arnone also used data from the Air Force to create maps of average global cloud cover.
 With these data he created a model that is capable of determining the variability of the light levels reaching the sea surface for the each location in the Arabian Sea, and the show how light levels change each month for a period of several years.
 The team was able to characterize the annual cycle of incoming light levels driving phytoplankton growth."We were using actual satellite-derived values," Arnone said.
 "Real data, not modeled output, that came from CZCS and TOMS were combined with a model to produce maps of photosynthetically available radiation, or solar irradiance fields."
 Photosynthetically available radiation (PAR) refers to those wavelengths — roughly 400-700 nanometers — of incoming sunlight that can be absorbed by plants for photosynthesis.

 With the light fields, Arnone and his team discovered that, indeed a different PAR cycle was operational in the Arabian Sea than in other oceans of the world.
 They also confirmed that PAR cycles within the basin are far from consistent.
 For instance, because cloud cover and aerosols are different from one area to another within the basin, the southern regions of the Arabian Sea have a different annual cycle of light intensity than those of the northern regions.